 As of December 31, 1999, Deutsche Telekom had concluded almost 100 interconnection agreements with competitors offering long distance and international calling services over the fixed-line network.
 The current level of interconnection pricing was approved by the Regulatory Authority on December 23, 1999.
 The rate structure established on December 23, 1999 is based on the distance which traffic travels between the point of interconnection with Deutsche Telekom's network and the point of termination.
-The average interconnection rate has been reduced by approximately 24 percent compared with the average interconnection rate in effect from January 1, 1998 to December 31, 1999.
+The average interconnection rate in effect from January 1, 1998 to December 31, 1999.
 The new interconnection rates are effective until January 31, 2001.